NathalieMellaA/RainbowJack/README.md

 ## Contributing

-We welcome contributions to 🌈 RainbowJack 🌈!
+Contributions to 🌈 RainbowJack 🌈 are very welcome!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch with your feature or bug fix.